Shawn-Armstrong/deploy-example/README.md

 For local development, I’ve configured volumes such that source code on the host machine syncs to the container's file system to streamline setup and keep development OS / dependency version agnostic.

 ### Goal
-Adapt a deployment strategy that will allow the web application to be deployed to a Digital Ocean Droplet preferably over GitHub Actions while preserving the local development aspects.
+Adapt a deployment strategy to deploy the app on a Digital Ocean droplet through a CI/CD while preserving the local development aspects.